 Myth: Straw Bale Home Construction is More Expensive

 Straw bale home construction is about 15% more costly than traditional stick-frame construction.
-However, it is possible to complete some or all of the work yourself, making it cheaper.
+However, it is possible to complete some or all of the work yourself, making it cheaper on labor costs.
 Additionally, the cost savings over time due to a straw bale home’s energy efficiency will make up for the extra cost.

 Types of Straw Bale Construction

 There are 2 types of straw bale homes—load bearing and non-load bearing (also known as Post and Beam).
 There are some important differences between the two:

 Non-load bearing straw bale homes (infill design) are constructed so the bales are stacked within a structural framework, such as steel, wood, etc. These buildings can be multi-story.
 There must be a height to width ratio of 5.6 to 1 and openings shall not exceed 50% of the total wall area.

 In Load-bearing straw bale homes, the stacked bales support all or part of the roof.
 These homes are limited to one story.

 The thick bale walls eliminate almost all unwanted outside noise.
 Conventional homes do little to block noise.